-Deacon’s Reef – my first trip to Milne Bay was in 2003 on Rob van der Loos liveaboard the MV Chertan and about half-way through the trip we dropped anchor near the village of Lauadi, on the Solomon Sea side of the peninsular that forms the north coast of Milne Bay.
+Deacon’s Reef – my first trip to Milne Bay was in 2003 on Rob van der Loos liveaboard the MV Chertan.
+About half-way through the trip we dropped anchor near the village of Lauadi.
+Which is located on the Solomon Sea side of the peninsular that forms the north coast of Milne Bay.

 Rob proceeded to brief us on Dinah’s Beach and the critters we could expect to see there.
 At the end of the briefing, knowing my preference for coral reefs and bigger marine creatures, Rob turned to me and said “there’s a nice spot around the headland if you prefer to shoot wide-angle”.

-Deacon’s Reef is named after Kevin Deacon – the Australian underwater photographer and Sydney dive shop owner.
+Deacon’s Reef is named after Kevin Deacon.
+Tthe Australian underwater photographer and Sydney dive shop owner.

 Kevin was on one of the first charters Bob & Dinah Halstead ran after launching their liveaboard MV Telita in 1987 and the then unnamed headland, just round from Lauadi was one of the sites visited…